SovereignCloudStack/standards/Design-Docs/IAM-federation/keystone-keycloak-federation.md

 ### Horizon WebSSO

 The SCS testbed deploys horizon, keystone and keycloak configured to support Horizon login via OpenID Connect against Keycloak.
-The darwback of this approach is, that Horizon shows all selectable tenant realms (Keycloak) in a dropdown box to select from.
+The drawback of this approach is, that Horizon shows all selectable tenant realms (Keycloak) in a dropdown box to select from.
 This is not business ready, and one would probably need to provide dedicated login pages per tenant instead.
 (TODO: Verify this with other members of SIG-IAM).